portsmouth/Trinity/README.md

   - <a href="#influence">Influence</a>: apply external forces (due to e.g. buoyancy, wind).
   - <a href="#collide">Collide</a>: specify collision geometry via an SDF.
   - <a href="#render">Render</a>: specify how temperature maps to emission, and the phase-function.

+The programs and full state of the UI can be  [saved/loaded](#Load/Save-scene) as a JSON file.

 ### Grid geometry